gienyne/Stopwatch/docs/gpio-interrupts-nvic.md

 Interrupt Service Routine (ISR)
 ```

-The CPU continues executing other code—or sleeps entirely—until the hardware
+The CPU continues executing other code or sleeps entirely until the hardware
 detects the configured event.

 Interrupts therefore provide